‘Love And Hip Hop’ Star Momma Dee Poses For A Sexy Lingerie Shoot To Promote Her New Single, ‘Closer’

-Love and Hip Hop star — and sometime singer — Momma Dee is known for being hilariously awesome and ratchet, at the same time.
+Love and Hip Hop star — and sometime singer — Momma Dee is known for being hilariously awesome, and ratchet, at the same time.

 She’s known — and loved — for her brutal honesty, her unconventional method of parenting, and her willingness to really get out there and push the boundaries.